Kathryn Dugdale MBACP DipCouns (BCPC)

 - Cognitive therapy

 It helps to allow up to an hour and a half for the first session so that I can answer any questions that you may have and you can tell me something about yourself and what you hope to gain from coming to counselling.

-Sessions last for 50 minutes and are usually once a week, at the same time every week.
-My fees are £40.00 per session for an individual and £50.00 for couples, payable by cash at each session or by end of month invoice.
+Sessions last for 60 minutes for individuals and 75 minutes for couples and are usually once a week, at the same time every week.
+My fees are £42.00 per session for an individual and £60.00 for couples, payable by cash or bank transfer immediately before or after the session.
 I have a limited number of spaces for reduced cost counselling for people who are on low incomes, although there may be a waiting list for these places.

 Maps & Directions

 |Face to face counselling:||Yes|